Rider Alert: 22 Winbourne VIEW ALL ALERTS

 CATS is governed by a nine-member Board of Commissioners, which meets monthly to handle the business of the agency.
 The CATS Board hires a CEO to manage the day-to-day functions of the agency and implement its strategic vision for the system.

 CATS is an independent agency from City-Parish government, funded by a combination of a local millage, self-generated funding and state and federal transportation dollars.
 The Baton Rouge Metro Council appoints the nine members of the CATS Board of Commissioners.
-The Metro Council also approves any change in fare or any change to more than 25 percent of a CATS route.

 Before CATS operated WiFi-enabled buses throughout Baton Rouge, transit service was provided by the Baton Rouge Street Railroad Company and consisted of a series of mule-driven trolley cars operating along Government Street.
 The service was upgraded 11 years later when the Capital Railway and Lighting Company used the first electric cars to transport people around town.